marciotelis/question-4-electrolux/README.md

 - Check which command received
 - Handles the command, adapting the message reading according to the command
 - Save payload in registers
 - At the end, it performs the checksum (CRC) to certify that the message received is correct

+> Main code flow:
+> In eusart1.c the interrupt is handled by saving each incoming byte.
+The timer checks when each message has ended (by the time between receiving one byte and another).
+With the message ready, the decodeIt() function is called, which is in the modbus.c file.
+In this, the treatment of the message is carried out, with the implementation of the protocol and the storage of the payload in the registers.

 ## Features